 I mostly tended the waffle machines, but also helped with the griddle, keeping the kettle full of water for poached eggs and steaming hash browns, keeping the stack of raw eggs, sausage and bacon stocked, and general cleaning of the work stations.

-Occasionally I worked the flat top when the cook needed a break, but he usually wanted to work when there was work to be done.
+Occasionally I worked the flat top when the cook needed a short break, but he usually wanted to work when there was work to be done.
 I usually got paid a few dollar bills out of the register when I headed to WYFM for class, and it was just enough to keep me happy.

 A day or two before graduation, Bill called me to his office and gave me a receipt for the school tuition, and then presented me with an invoice for almost $500.
 He said that the school tuition was a gift from him, but that the invoice was for the airfare tickets to and from the school.

 I told him that I didn’t have anywhere near that amount of money and could not pay it.
-I knew that he had traded airtime (commercials) for the airline tickets, but, I realized that he was toying with me, and I told him that I could call my dad and see what could be worked out.
+I knew that he had traded airtime (commercials) for the airline tickets, and, I realized that he was toying with me, so I told him that I could call my dad and see what could be worked out.
 He quickly said, “That’s okay.
 I just wanted to see what you’d say.”
 With that he dropped the invoice in the trash.
 Two days later I flew back to Missouri.

 Frightful Return Flight

-When I returned home that year, I flew again in a Piedmont Airlines turboprop regional airplane by Fairchild-Hiller which had wing mounted engines at my eye level.
+When I returned home that year, I flew again in a Piedmont Airlines turboprop regional airplane which had wing mounted engines at my eye level.
 As we approached St Louis, we ran into a rain storm which was bumpy, loud, and blocked out the sun.
 The darkness was pierced only by ominous streaks of lightning that seemed all too close.

 To top it off, I had a view of the rear of the engine, and could see flames and fumes coming from them and illuminating the nearby clouds.
 I thought the engine was on fire!
 No one else seemed concerned, however, so I stayed quiet.
 But, I kept my eyes glued to that engine, and had a white knuckle descent and landing in the thunderstorm!